EFTEC/BladeOne/README.md

 There are several tags of undocumented features of the original Blade code.
 Extending BladeOne opens a world of opportunities. **May be a bladeone-bootstrap3 class in the future.**

+##Differences between Blade and BladeOne

+- Laravel's extension removed.
+- Dependencies to other class removed.
+- All operations use a unique class.
+Not more Arr and Str classes
+- The engine is self contained.
+- Setter and Getters removed.
+Instead, we are using the PHP style (public members).
+-

 ##Version

 2016-06-08 0.2.
 Beta First publish launch.
+2016-06-09 1.0 Version.
+Most works.
+Added extensions and error control with a tag is not defined.

 =======